42.2

 About Ray County, Missouri

-Ray County scores well above national median
+Ray County trails the national median

 Score breakdown